 With a national firm, you will often find that the marketing team is located at the national office and doesn’t have the same grasp of the local market.

-From a tenants perspectives, this local marketing can come in handy should you need to sublease your space.
+From a tenant’s perspective, this local marketing can come in handy should you need to sublease your space.

 Local Market Knowledge/Experience

-Firms that are focused on a specific market are generally more tied in to what makes that market tick.
-Their roots and experience in the community give them a solid understanding of the full real estate landscape and all the things that influence real estate dynamics and decision makers.
+Firms that are focused on a specific market are generally more tied to what makes that market tick.
+Their roots and experience in the community give them a solid understanding of the full real estate landscape and all the things that influence real estate dynamics and decision-makers.